antmicro/topwrap/docs/source/inference.md

 ## Interface inference

 In addition to explicit interface definitions, Topwrap also supports automatically inferring interfaces from module ports based on the interface and module definitions.
+This can be done when parsing SystemVerilog modules using `topwrap repo parse` by specifying the `--inference` flag.

 Inference can be performed on groups of module ports, or fields of ports with struct types, and in the latter case, it also supports ports that are one-dimensional arrays of structs, creating